mfruizs/mongockito/EXAMPLE.md

 ## Entity class

-* Entity with all fields that collection `MyCollection`
+* Entity with all the fields that represent the `MyCollection` collection.

 ```java
 @Entity